Solo & Independent Travel Off the Beaten Path

 • Summer (June August): This is peak trekking season in the Karakoram and Himalayas.
 The high-altitude passes are accessible, and festivals like the Shandur Polo Festival and Kalash summer festivals take place.
 Expect warm days in the valleys but chilly nights at higher elevations.
 Popular spots like Hunza and Fairy Meadows can get busy in July and August.

 • Autumn (SeptemberOctober): Famous for its golden autumn colours, especially in Hunza and Gilgit-Baltistan.
 The weather is crisp, skies are clear, and it’s much quieter after the summer rush.
-This is one of the best times for photography.
+This is one of the best times for photography and my favourite time to be there.

 • Winter (November March): Many mountain roads, including the Karakoram Highway north of Gilgit, can be blocked by snow and landslides.
 Tourist facilities shut down in high-altitude areas.
 That said, some lower valleys like Skardu and Hunza are still inhabited year-round and have a stark winter beauty if you’re prepared for very cold weather.

 Pro Tip: If you’re a budget backpacker, the best months are April-May and September-October.
-You’ll avoid the summer crowds and domestic tourism, still get good weather, and pay less for accommodation and transport.
+You’ll avoid the summer crowds and domestic tourism, still get good weather, and pay less for accommodation.

 Connectivity and SIM Cards